photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 A gallery of the equipment I'm developing for high speed photography.

-It is set up for taking pictures of balloons being popped by blowdarts.
+One version of the rig is set up for taking pictures of balloons being popped by blow-darts.

-When the system is armed and the beam of the blowdart sensor is broken, the Arduino turns off the LED room lights and opens the camera shutter (holding the camera open.)
+Just like the pellet version, when the system is armed and the beam of the (blowdart) sensor is broken, the Arduino turns off the LED room lights and opens the camera shutter (holding the shutter open.)

 There is a piezo vibration sensor attached to the back side of the balloon and wired to a vibration sensor circuit on the breadboard.
 When armed, this circuit triggers the camera flash directly, as well as sending a signal to the Arduino on a digital input pin.
 When the Arduino detects vibration, it pauses for a millisecond, then closes the camera shutter, pauses again, and finally turns the LED room lights back on.